DataDog/documentation/content/ja/glossary/terms/layer_3.md

 ---
+title: layer 3
+synonyms:
+  - network layer
 core_product:
   - network device monitoring
   - network performance monitoring
-synonyms:
-- ネットワーク層
-title: レイヤー 3
 ---
-コンピュータネットワークの OSI モデルでは、レイヤー 3 は、データが送信元から宛先まで物理的にどのようにルーティングされるかを決定します。レイヤー 3 は、パケットと論理アドレスに関係します。
+In the OSI model of computer networking, layer 3 determines how data is physically routed from source to destination.
+Layer 3 concerns packets and logical addressing.